hyundai-robotics/doc-spot-weld/book.md

 <em><p align="center">Figure 5.2 Servo gun default setting screen</p></em>
 </p>

 (1)  **Distance during manual opening operation (mm)**

-    Designates the target position in performing wide and narrow opening operations of the servo gun by using the user key.
+  Specipies the target position in performing wide and narrow opening operations of the servo gun by using the user key.

 (2)  **Maximum electrode consumption amount (mm)**
   If the moving or fixed electrode consumption amount detected through gun search exceeds the set value, an error will be outputted and the operation will stop.

 (3)  **Electrode replacement required consumption amount (mm)**
   If the moving or fixed electrode consumption amount detected by gun search exceeds the value set here, an electrode consumption alarm signal, together with a warning message, will be outputted to notify the need for replacement of the electrode.
 When it is set to 0.0 mm, abnormality will not be detected.

 (4)  **Gun arm deflection amount/100\[Kgf]\(mm)**
   Sets the amount of gun arm deflection caused by the squeezing force to a deflection amount for 100 kgf.
 During the spot welding, squeezing will be performed by calculating the gun arm deflection amount not only from this set value and also from the command squeezing force.

 <p align=center>